 • General Guidance Individual Distributions and Gold Standard Incentive Awards

 If the locality submitted an application for Individual Distributions at Part 1 above, review the application to determine if the locality also applied to receive the additional “Gold Standard” Incentive funds for prior fiscal years.
 If the locality applied for/accepted the terms of the Gold Standard incentive program with its Individual Distributions (at Part 1 above), OR if the locality separately submitted a “Gold Standard” Incentive application and received the additional incentive funds during the fiscal year 2025, perform the following procedures.
+Refer to guidance at the Planning audit procedure above concerning historical grant award information available in the OAA’s Grants Portal.

+Note: The opt-in process for a locality to receive “Gold Standard” Incentive awards requires a separate one-time application available in the OAA Grants Portal.
+Participation in this program is voluntary.
+Any city or county that participated in the program in FY2023 or FY2024 will need to submit the application in the Grants Portal to opt-in for FY2025 and forward; however no additional Gold Standard applications are needed for future cycles.

 Audit Efficiencies Note: If the locality is receiving both Individual Distributions and Gold Standard incentive funds, the Auditor may combine applicable testwork procedures (a), (b), and (c) below with the same applicable procedures at Part 1 above.
 When selecting a sample from the population of applicable opioid related transactions for testing procedure (b) at Part 2 along with the same testing at Part 1, the Auditor should ensure that the sample selected is representative of the population to provide adequate coverage for testing the locality’s compliance with spending OAA Gold Standard incentive funds, OAA Individual Distributions, and the locality’s Direct Distributions.